camilouribebotta/visual-essays/docs/help.md

 ### data-map

-The `data-map` directive indicates that a map should be added as a visualization component for associated text elements.
+The `data-map` directive indicates that a map should be added as a visualization component for the associated text element(s).
+Maps can be further customized with `data-map-layer` directives that define layers or o

 - __data-basemap__:
 - __data-center__: